orthecreedence/hustle/README.md

 Hustle.Queue takes heavy inspiration from [beanstalkd](http://kr.github.io/beanstalkd/),
 in fact most functions have the same names as the [beanstalkd protocol](https://github.com/kr/beanstalkd/blob/master/doc/protocol.txt).

-It's important to note that currently, delayed jobs and time-to-run (`ttr`) are not implemented.

 #### Queue item format
 All items added to the Hustle queue follow this basic format:
 ```javascript